satyakonmsft/skype-docs/Skype/UCWA/UCWAResources.md

 ---
-Title: UCWA resources for Skype for Business 2015
+title: UCWA resources for Skype for Business 2015
+description: "The Microsoft Unified Communications Web API provides access to a variety of entities that can be used in Web development."
 ---
 # UCWA resources
 Reference pages for UCWA resources.